WOMEN'S DISEASES

 Let men tremble to win the hand of a woman, unless they win also with it the utmost passion of her heart.

 Global views on women's health: Sci.
 Am.
 271(2): Aug., 1994.
-Good reading, especially for anyone offering easy, wrong answers to the world's problems.
+Still good reading, especially for anyone offering easy, wrong answers to the world's problems.

 Special thanks to Dr. Tony Racela for the wonderful kodachromes.
 You may find them here.